arm-university/Rapid-Embedded-Education-Kit/Materials/Module_5/README.md

     **OR**

-    **Mbed online compiler**, which can be found here: https://ide.mbed.com/compiler
+    **Keil Studio**, which can be found here: https://studio.keil.arm.com/auth/login/

-- **NUCLEO-F401RE**, or another suitable Mbed OS 5 compatible development board.
+- **NUCLEO-F401RE**, or another suitable Mbed OS 6 compatible development board.
 A full list of compatible devices can be found here: https://os.mbed.com/platforms, note that outputs may have to be reconfigured for devices following a different standard.

-- A breadboard, 4 x 330 Ω resistors, 4 x buttons, 1 red LED, 1 blue LED, 1 green LED.
+- A breadboard, 4 x 330 Ω resistors, 4 x buttons, 1 red LED, 1 green LED, 1 blue LED.

 The code skeleton, which includes some support for implementing the task at the end of this lab should be found in the same folder as this manual.

 # 3 Hardware Setup